-The absorption spectra are stored, one gas per file, in NetCDF4/HDF5 format with compression, so the file size depends on the spectral extent and degree of fine structure in the spectrum.
-In the longwave, the volume of a single file varies from 0.05 GB for CFC-11 to around 1 GB for CH4.
+The absorption spectra are stored, one gas per file, in netCDF4/HDF5 format with compression, so the file size depends on the spectral extent and degree of fine structure in the spectrum.
+In the longwave, the volume of a single file (containing 10 profiles) varies from 0.05 GB for CFC-10 11 to around 1 GB for CH4, and the 50-profile Evaluation-1 dataset amounts to 222 GB in total.
+In the shortwave the Evaluation-1 dataset amounts to 109 GB.